cedricp/openfx-CMS/Readme.md

 * Create 3D luts with a set of 2 plugins (CMSPattern and CMSBakeLut)
 * Read Magic Lantern MLV files natively (CMSMLVReader)

+Just install the package in an OpenFX plugin path (or in [NatronAppDir]/Plugin/OFX/Natron directory)

 # Dependencies

 * libraw (supplied in the source tree, because it needs specific build)